-C. Calculation of Economic Capital Using VaR and Expected Shortfall
+C. Calculation of economic capital using VaR and expected shortfall

 VaR is the most popular measure used to calculate economic capital in financial risk management.
-Furthermore, financial regulators adopt VaR partly to set regulatory requirements for capital.
-The widespread use of VaR for economic capital calculation may be due to its conceptual simplicity; the economic capital calculated by using VaR at the $100(1 - \alpha)$ percent confidence level corresponds to the capital needed to keep the firm's default probability below $100\alpha$ percent.
-Thus, risk managers can control the firm's default probability through the use of VaR for risk management.
+Furthermore, financial regulators adopt VaR partly in order to set regulatory requirements for capital.
+The widespread use of VaR for economic capital calculation may be due to its conceptual simplicity; the economic capital calculated by using VaR at the $100(1-\alpha)$ % confidence level corresponds to the capital needed to keep the firm's default probability below 100α %.
+Thus, risk management.